(8 votes, average: 4.75 out of 5)

 Mike wants to send confidential information to Dustin.
 But in this case, Dustin wants to make sure either Mike or Dustin himself cannot deny the information.
 So Dustin can use Mike’s public key to encrypt the information and then send the encrypted message to Mike.
 So, only Mike, who has the parallel private key, can decrypt the message and read it.

-Therefore, someone who had access to Mike’s public key could have only sent the message, allowing only Mike to decrypt it using his private key and providing proof of the message’s origin.
-If Mike refuses to receive any information, Dustin can show the encrypted message and Mike’s public key to prove the message’s origin and authenticity, serving as evidence that someone sent the information.
+Therefore, someone with access to Mike’s public key could have only sent the message, allowing Mike to decrypt it using his private key and providing proof of its origin.
+If Mike refuses to receive any information, Dustin can show the encrypted message and Mike’s public key to prove the message’s origin and authenticity, indicating that someone sent the information.

-In this way, using a pair of public and private keys enables establishing non-repudiation by providing evidence that a specific sender sent a message, and the sender cannot deny it.
+In this way, using a pair of public and private keys establishes non-repudiation by providing evidence that a specific sender sent a message, and the sender cannot deny it.
 This can be useful in cases where it is important to establish the authenticity of a message.

-A pair of public and private keys can help make secure communication scalable because they allow many users to exchange messages without the need to agree on a shared secret key for each pair of users.
+A pair of public and private keys can help make secure communication scalable.
+They allow many users to exchange messages without agreeing on a shared secret key for each pair of users.

 In contrast, public key cryptography facilitates users to exchange messages using a public-private key pair.
 The public key encrypts the message, and the private key decrypts it.
 This means that each user only needs to share their public key with others instead of agreeing on a separate secret key for each pair of users.